 We do this by:

-- Advocacy for the development and improvement of the quality of adult and community education in Maine.
+- Advocating for relevant and high quality adult and community education in Maine.

-- Providing a program of activity with local, state and national policymakers necessary to achieve the purposes of the organization.
+- Advocating and communicating with local, state and national policymakers to achieve the purposes of the organization.

 Local Adult Education Programs

 Maine Adult Education is a state-wide system with 78 programs located throughout the state in more than over 85% of Maine’s towns, cities, and unorganized territories; adult education programs are located in most areas with a high school.
 Most programs run year-round and combine both day and evening classes.